 Oftentimes, the biggest challenge universities will have with matching gift programs is simply getting the word out to alumni.

-That’s why it’s important to develop a matching gift promotional strategy anchored in your university’s social media channels and online donation forms.
+That’s why it’s important to develop a matching gift promotional strategy anchored in your university’s social media platforms, online donation forms, and other channels.

 A matching gift search tool is an accessible way for your alumni to research their employer’s matching gift program without having to navigate off your university’s online donation form or website.